Tuesday, May 29, 2018

 Not bad for a bunch of public domain characters.

-My total number of productions was 311, a 36% increase over the 228 productions I had last year.
-Strangely enough, I'm still reaping the benefits of the ten months I was laid off as the last three plays I wrote during that time were released this year, including The Enchanted Bookshop (released in July), Wicked Is As Wicked Does (August) and The Purrfect Crime (January).
+My total number of productions was 312, a 37% increase over the 228 productions I had last year.
+Strangely enough, I'm still reaping the benefits of the ten months I was laid off in 2016 as the last three plays I wrote during that time were released this year.
+That includes The Enchanted Bookshop (July), Wicked Is As Wicked Does (August) and The Purrfect Crime (January).

-So yes, The Enchanted Bookshop was my #1 play for the year, blowing the roof off my previous record with a whopping 107 productions (Rumpelstiltskin, Private Eye had 63 productions two years ago).
-I'm thinking it'll do even better in the coming year as it has already booked 41 productions.
+No surprise, but The Enchanted Bookshop was my #1 play for the year, blowing the roof off my previous record with a whopping 108 productions (Rumpelstiltskin, Private Eye had 63 productions two years ago).
+I'm thinking it'll do even better in the coming year as plays usually do best in their first full year of publication.
+In fact, the play has already booked 41 productions over the next few months.

 Million Dollar Meatballs surprised me this year with its strong showing at #3.
-It got 34 productions, the same number as the previous year, its first full year and traditionally the best year a play ever does.
-I guess schools gots to have their farces.
+It got 34 productions, the same number as the previous year, which was its first full year--traditionally the best year a play ever does.
+Schools gots to have their farces.

 I was really pleased to see my #4, Trouble in Paradise Junction, do so well in its first full year, with 30 productions.
-This large-cast satire of reality TV is my publisher's favorite play of mine.
-It also holds a lot of meaning for me, since the perfect little town at the center of the story was largely based on my own hometown.
+My publisher told me that this large-cast satire of reality TV is her favorite play of mine.
+It holds a lot of meaning for me as well, since the perfect little town at the center of the story was largely based on my own hometown.

 My #5 play was The Stinky Feet Gang with 23 productions in its first full year.
 I owe a lot to Lori, the editor at Pioneer who fought to put this one on their slate.
 It had a slow start last year but appears to be heating up now.